 The data is, unfortunately, still not conclusive for the use of these agents in the M0 setting.
 In the setting of mHSPC, for low volume M1 disease, abiraterone should be given, while for high volume M1 disease, either abiraterone or docetaxel could be administered.
 No data exist to date to support adding abiraterone or docetaxel months after, for a patient already on ADT, or adding abiraterone after 6 cycles of docetaxel.
 Lastly, no recommendation regarding the sequencing of treatment can be made until we have biomarkers or prospective data.

-Speaker: Neeraj Agarwal, Universty of Utah, Salt Lake City, UT, USA
+Presented by: Neeraj Agarwal, MD, University of Utah, Salt Lake City, UT, USA

 Written By: Hanan Goldberg, MD, Urologic Oncology Fellow (SUO), University at the 2018 ASCO Annual Meeting June 1-5 -Chicago, IL

 1. Hussain M. et al. Intermittent versus Continuous Androgen Deprivation in Prostate Cancer N Eng J Med 2013; 368:1314-25